-Students may, upon the recommendation of the Head of the School offering the subject and with the approval of the Head of the Department of General Studies or their nominees, substitute one or more Arts subjects for General Studies electives.
-For this purpose, Arts subjects of unit value 1 may be substituted for 42 hours of General Studies and Arts subjects of unit value 2 may be substituted for 84 hours of General Studies.
-Further details are available from the Department of General Studies Studies Office.
+Students may upon the recommendation of the Head of the School offering the subject and with the approval of the Head of the Department of General Studies or their nominees substitute one or more Arts subjects for General Studies electives.
+For this purpose Arts subjects of six credit points may be substituted for 42 hours of General Studies and Arts subjects of twelve credit points may be substituted for 84 hours of General Studies.
+Further details are available from the Department of General Studies Office.